working-agile/price-calculator/README.md

-# README #

 Simplified version of the Refactoring exercise from Axel W. Berle's Scrum Alliance CSD training course.

 ### What is this repository for? ###

-* Refactoring for basic clean coding principles
+* Refactoring for basic clean coding and SOLID principles

+### Branches

+* 1-price-calculator-manual-test: no documentation is found, only a "manual" automated test.
+* 2-price-calculator-with-unit-test: code is covered by unit tests.
+* 3-price-calculator-renamed: methods and variables renamed
+* 3b-price-calculator-SRP: main class broken down into smaller more cohesive classes